 Received October 31, 2019; In final form March 4, 2020; Published December 2020

-Copyright: This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: ©2020 IMEKO.
+This is an open-access article distributed under the terms of the Creative Commons Attribution 3.0 License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

 Corresponding author: Carlo Trigona, e-mail: carlo.trigona@dieei.unict.it, Salvatore Graziani, e-mail: salvatore.graziani@dieei.unict.it